zhenjiao/openlocTest/loc/de/articles/store-new-relic-cloud-services-dotnet-application-performance-management.md

 2. Sign in with your New Relic account email and password.
 3. From the New Relic menu bar, select **Applications > (application's name)**.

-	Die **Monitoring > Overview** dashboard automatically appears.
+	The **Monitoring > Overview** dashboard automatically appears.

 	![New Relic monitoring dashboard](./media/store-new-relic-cloud-services-dotnet-application-performce-management/NewRelic_app.png)

-	After you select an app from the list on your **Applications** menu, the **Übersicht** dashboard shows current app server and browser information.
+	After you select an app from the list on your **Applications** menu, the **Overview** dashboard shows current app server and browser information.

 ### <a id="using-new-relic"></a>Using New Relic

 After you select your app from the list on the Applications menu, the Overview dashboard shows current app server and browser information.
-To toggle between the two views, click the **App server** oder **Browser** button.
+To toggle between the two views, click the **App server** or **Browser** button.

-In addition to the <a href="https://newrelic.com/docs/site/the-new-relic-ui#functions">standard New Relic UI</a> und <a href="https://newrelic.com/docs/site/the-new-relic-ui#drilldown">dashboard drill-down</a> functions, the Applications Overview dashboard has additional functions.
+In addition to the <a href="https://newrelic.com/docs/site/the-new-relic-ui#functions">standard New Relic UI</a> and <a href="https://newrelic.com/docs/site/the-new-relic-ui#drilldown">dashboard drill-down</a> functions, the Applications Overview dashboard has additional functions.

 <table border="1">
   <thead>